tixxit/optimistic-spec-article/ARTICLE.md

 ```

 Ack!
 More `asInstanceOf`s!
 You can see we just optimistically assume the result
-is a `Double` at the start and only revert to the deoptimized approach when
+is a `Double` at the start and only revert to the deoptimized `Vector`
-we're proven wrong.
-Also, note that we evaluate `f` twice the first time it
+building approach when we're proven wrong.
+Also, note that we evaluate `f`
-doesn't return a `Double`; we could fix this here, but we're not quite done yet
+twice the first time it doesn't return a `Double`; we could fix this here, but
-and we this will be less of an issue later, so we'll ignore it for now.
+we're not quite done yet and we this will be less of an issue later, so we'll
+ignore it for now.
 Anyways, let's give this a go.
-We're hoping that we'll at least get back up to
+We're hoping that we'll at
-the speeds we saw in **attempt 2**, but now with the added guarantee that if
+least get back up to the speeds we saw in **attempt 2**, but now with the added
-the result is a `Vec[Double]` we'll get back a `DoubleVec`.
+guarantee that if the result is a `Vec[Double]` we'll get back a `DoubleVec`.

 ```
 > attempt4/benchmark:benchmark